spred: Solving $L_1$ Penalty with SGD: Experiments

 \subsection{Nonlinear Feature Selection}

-Previously, $L_1$-based feature selection for a general nonlinear model has been an open problem because of the lack of an efficient algorithm to solve it.
+The common gene selection tasks have a feature dimension of order $10^4-10^5$ (the size of the human genome), and the number of samples (often the number of patients) is of order $10^2$ \citep{shevade2003simple, sun2015feature}.
+These tasks can be seen as a "transpose" of MNIST and are the direct opposite of the tasks that deep learning is good at.
+Additionally, one indispensable part of these tasks is that we want to not only make generalizable predictions but also pinpoint the relevant genes that have a direct physiological consequence.
+For example, out of roughly $50000$ genes of human beings, we want to know which gene is the closest associated with, say, hemophilia -- such a requirement for interpretability is also challenging for deep learning.
+At the heart of this problem is a feature selection problem.
 Existing feature-selection methods based on $L_1$ penalty are predominantly linear.
 The nonlinear methods are often kernel-based, where the nonlinearity comes from an unlearnable kernel.
-In this section, we demonstrate how the proposed method directly solves this open problem on a gene selection task \citep{shevade2003simple, sun2015feature}.
-The common gene selection tasks contain a feature dimension of order $10^4-10^5$ (the size of the human genome), and the number of samples (often the number of patients) is of order $10^2$.
-These tasks can be seen as a "transpose" of MNIST and are the direct opposite of the tasks that deep learning is good at.
-Additionally, one indispensable part of these tasks is that we want to not only make generalizable predictions but also pinpoint the relevant genes that have a direct physiological consequence.
-For example, out of roughly $50000$ genes of homo sapiens, we want to know which gene is the closest associated with, say, hemophilia -- such a requirement for interpretability is also challenging for deep learning.
-The solution to these tasks is of both scientific and practical importance.
-To the best of our knowledge, no deep learning method has been shown to work for these tasks (for a review, see \cite{montesinos2021review}).
+While neural networks have fantastic capabilities in capturing nonlinear associations in the data, it is generally unknown how to apply deep learning to this problem.

+In this section, we demonstrate how \textit{spred} offers a direct way to apply deep learning nonlinear feature selection.
+To the best of our knowledge, no deep learning method has been shown to work for these tasks (for a review, see \citet{montesinos2021review}).
 We compare with relevant baselines on $6$ public cancer classification datasets based on microarray gene expression features from the Gene Expression Omnibus, including two datasets on glioma (\#1815, \#1816), three on breast cancer (\#3952, \#4761, \#5027), and one on ulcerative colitis (\#3268).
 More detailed descriptions of the datasets are in the appendix.